 Anyway, whether this is true for humans requires further study, but I wouldn’t wear a lampshade on my head without supplementing with both probiotics and prebiotics.

 If this does turn out to be true for humans, would this mean you could drink without ill effects?
 By no means.
 Probiotics and prebiotics can’t prevent the negative impact caused by binge drinking on gastric barrier function I wrote about in the previous post.
-Besides, there are plenty of other negatives to overindulging in alcohol like accidental falls, strained interpersonal relationships, higher risk of mouth, throat, esophageal, stomach, breast and colon cancer, increased propensity to violence or depression, elevated risk of waking up next to one seriously ugly one-night stand and the increased chance of becoming a loud obnoxious asshole.
+Besides, there are plenty of other negatives to overindulging in alcohol like accidental falls, strained interpersonal relationships, higher risk of mouth, throat, esophageal, stomach, breast and colon cancer, increased propensity to violence or depression, elevated risk of waking up next to one seriously ugly one-night stand plus the increased propensity of becoming a loud, obnoxious asshole.

 While insoluble fiber has been known to speed up movement through the colon (at least in the young whose colons haven’t been fully stretched like balloons from years of copious gas production caused by fermenting high-fiber foods), it has the opposite effect in the small intestine.
 Here, all that sticky, gooey, expanded and scratchy muck clogs up the plumbing as it slowly scrapes its way along the many twists and turns of this very convoluted part of the digestive tract.
 Imagine swallowing a sticky Brillo Pad® and you get the ideal.
 This inevitably leads to physical injuries to the mucosa.